-If writing isn’t where your passions lie, then you may want to consider set and costume design.
-Historians provide information about the historical background for period TV, stage and film productions.
-These historians may advise the production department on historical costuming or sets.
+If writing isn’t where your passions lie, but you’re creative, then consider set and costume design.
+Historians provide information about the historical background for period TV, stage, and film productions.
+These historians advise the production department on historical costuming or sets.

-Additionally, there is an impressive list of media production companies and TV channels who hire these professionals because of their knowledge of history.
-These include:
+There is an impressive list of media production companies and TV channels who hire people with a history degree because of their knowledge in time periods.
+Companies include:

 4. Multimedia Designer

-Multimedia jobs are jobs for history majors who specialized in history subjects, like theatrical or art history and who love technology.
-These two skill sets combined allow the designer to communicate with art directors.
-They advise production managers on the historical accuracy of a:
+Multimedia jobs are for those who specialized in history subjects, like theatrical or art history.
+They are for those who love technology.
+These two skill sets allow the designer to communicate with art directors.
+They also advise production managers on the historical accuracy of a:

-If you’re a history major who aspires to work as a multimedia designer, then you’ll want to learn some of the technologies, like the Adobe Creative Suite.
+If you have a history degree and want to work as a multimedia designer, then you’ll need to know more about the technology used on the job.
 You’ll also want to learn about: